Up to 60% off sofas & mattresses — limited‑time deals.

 Which one felt coolest during real use?

-All four managed heat reasonably, but the iComfort foams felt cooler at first contact, while the hybrid stayed more consistent when we changed positions often.
+All four handled heat reasonably.
+The iComfort foams felt cooler at first touch, while the hybrid stayed more consistent when we changed positions often.

 What’s the simplest way to choose between Aveda and Iona?

-Choose Aveda if you want a slightly more “structured” medium.
-Choose Iona if you want a medium feel with a touch more surface forgiveness.
+Choose Aveda if you want a slightly more structured medium.
+Choose Iona if you want a medium feel with a softer first impression.

 Previous post